lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/first-coroutine/index.md

 So, why do we need it in the first place?

 All functions that suspend at some point during their execution must be annotated with `suspend`.
 I mean duh, right?
-If actually try to go deeper to fully understand when a function suspends can quickly become confusing.
+Trying to go deeper than this to fully understand when a function suspends can quickly become confusing.
 Quite frankly, I haven't use coroutines enough yet to give you a more in-depth explanation.

 So for now, remember this is a _getting started_ post of sorts and follow this rule of thumb.
 If you call a function prefaced with `suspend`, and the calling point is not inside a coroutine, then your function should also be marked with `suspend`.